iyiola-dev/Newsapp/README.md

-# vaw
+# NewsApp

-A new Flutter project.
+A new Flutter app that gets current news from newsapi.org

 ## Getting Started